varsimashviliLuka/Buff163ProfitableItems/README.md

 If you are on Windows you just simply open setup.bat file to install required libraries, or just install them from CMD/Terminal
 Required libraries are: "flask" and "requests"

-after everything is done, simply execute main python file, on Windows open start.bat, or just execute it from CMD/Terminal.
+After everything is ready, simply execute main python file, on Windows open start.bat, or just execute it from CMD/Terminal.
+To access the website you just go to localhost:5000 in your web browser.

 Please if you are able to make better Css design, contact me! :)